GENERAL EDUCATION

 AUD290 Studio Concentration I

-This advanced studio course allows students to apply their knowledge of audio and video production in a professional studio environment.
+This advanced studio course allows students to apply their knowledge of audio and video production to a professional standard.
 Students will work on individual and collaborative projects, refining their skills in production, post-production, and mastering techniques.

-Building on basic DAW skills, this course dives deeper into advanced audio editing and production techniques.
-Students will learn how to utilize the full capabilities of digital audio workstations, incorporating multi-track recording, effects processing, and automation for high-quality sound production.
+Building on basic DAW skills, this course expands into advanced audio editing and production techniques with a focus on music post-production.
+Students explore multi-track workflows, effects processing, and automation to create polished, professional mixes.

 AUD390 Live Sound